 - Income Protection

-This also allows for employees to obtain life insurance more easily than they would with a standalone policy, especially if they are involved in a high risk occupation.
+Getting all these types of cover at more affordable group rates lets employees to obtain life insurance more easily than they would with an individual policy, especially if they are involved in a high risk occupation.

 Understand your group life insurance policies